nikop/steam-help/faqs/Steam Guard Mobile Authenticator.md

 This system (commonly called two-factor authentication) is stronger than just your username and a password.

+The Steam Mobile App also includes QR code sign in, a sign in method for Steam that allows you skip entering your user name and password.
+The process relies on the 2fa credentials stored in your phone app, securely identifying you through your mobile device to Steam.

 Valve also strongly recommends that you add a phone number to your account, which makes recovering your account quite a bit easier, should you lose access.

 Your phone does not need to be connected to the Internet for the authenticator to work (however, your phone does need to know the correct time).